Bachelor of Engineering

 • Approval and supervisory authorities

-• Research institutions and engineering service companies
+• Engineering service companies

 Podcast episode on the degree program